 When it comes to kids birthday parties, popular movies are always….popular.

 When it comes to movies, my son is a HUGE Godzilla fan.
 He loves all the classic movies, where the monsters are played by actors in suits.
-He has even had 2 different birthday parties featuring the big guy.
+He has even had not 1 Godzilla birthday party, but 2.

 With the new movie coming out this summer, I thought it was the perfect time to share some of our favorite Godzilla party ideas for kids.